penguintutor/lc-building/fileformat.md

 Needs to be applied to both sides of a joint, one side is primary (starts with protruding) other is secondary Wall edges are referred to by number starting with top left.
 For rect (eg. right is 1, left is 3) or apex (eg. right is 2, left is 4)
-* primary: [wall, edge]
+* primary: [wall, edge, rev]
-* secondary: [wall, edge]
+* secondary: [wall, edge, rev]
 * start: [primary, secondary] - or single entry for same (more common)
 * end: [primary, secondary] - or single entry
 * step: size of step
 Start and End positions are relative to start of edge for primary - and end of edge for secondary.
 Eg. starts bottom left on primary (start of line) then equivalent is end of line (bottom right) on secondary.
-If lines do not match (eg. one has half wall) then needs to relative to current wall edge.
+If lines do not match (eg. one has half wall) then needs to relative to current wall edge (better still subdivide walls so they do match).

-If start or end positions not included then applies to end of wall Must not overlap with other interlocking if multiple applied to same edge.
-Doing so may error, or may result in interlocking not lining up.
+Reverse option indicates that the interlocking should be in the reverse direction of the edge. ie. if primary then would start from distant end, if secondary would start from near end.
+To set to revers direction use "reverse"

-If last interlock is < end + 2 * step then ends early - only perform fixed step size
+If start or end positions not included then applies to end of wall If last interlock is < end + 2 * step then ends early - only perform fixed step size

 If not specified using start and not 0 then step is + 1 position from the start (so as not to encroach on bottom etc.)
 If provide then start should consider what will happen on other wall (eg. 90 degs), but can be used to establish future cut positions eg. set to +brick +1/2 mortar - to place cut in centre of mortar

-Recommend that side with primary is left side, so starts at bottom.
-Also recommend that an edge has either primary and secondary, but not both.
-It should be possible to have one primary and one secondary depending upon start and end positions, but unpredictable results if more than one of one type.
-Recommend that is avoided.
+Only one interlocking can be applied per edge, if attempt multiple then only one will be used (most likely last one, but not guarenteed).

 ## Options (templates only)